-How did Arsenal do it?
-We've put together a complete guide to one of the most famous sides in English football history.
+So just how did Arsenal do it?
+Goal have put together a complete guide to one of the most famous sides in English football history.

 Arsenal usually lined up in a 4-4-2 formation, though it could also be labelled a 4-2-3-1 due to the way Dennis Bergkamp dropped into the 'No.10' position between midfield and attack.